Introducing the Kindle Paperwhite

 Aside from that glorious light, text on the new screen is sharper, in a way that’s instantly noticeable.
 Everything is tack-sharp.
 The PPI boost, from 169 to 212, makes a huge difference in how small you can make the font with it still being readable.
 On the old Pearl screens previous e-ink readers have used, small text would be pixelated, and degrade further as you turned pages, until the display finally “flashed” to refresh itself (once every five pages).
 That issue hasn’t totally disappeared here — it still degrades and flash refreshes — but it’s far less pronounced.

 Finding stuff to read is as easy as ever.
 Anything you’ve ever bought from the Amazon store is available in the “Cloud” tab of your library.
-You can also buy book online and send it directly to your Kindle, where it will show up almost immediately, or browse on the Kindle itself (another chance to be thankful for that capacitive touch display).
+You can also buy a book online and send it directly to your Kindle, where it will show up almost immediately, or browse on the Kindle itself (another chance to be thankful for that capacitive touch display).

 Should You Buy This?